 When a small town relies on tourists flocking to its baths, will a report of dangerously polluted waters be enough to shut them down?
-Henrik Ibsen weighs the cost of public health versus a town’s livelihood in An Enemy of the People.
+Henrik Ibsen weighs the cost of public health versus a town’s livelihood and skewers the complicity of the masses in his classic and still timely play.

 Includes an interview about the Deepwater Horizon, man-made environmental disasters, climate change, and the state of the world’s water supply with Joel K. Bourne Jr., former senior environment writer for National Geographic.